josueayala27/ox-framework/README.md

 Hey, at the moment you can only use ox-framework through the beautiful cdn, using it is as easy as biting into an apple :)

 ## Quick start 🔧

+If you have any questions, visit the official documentation:[doc](https://jos-nuxt-app.web.app/docs/installation)

 Several quick start options are available:

 - Clone the repo: `git clone https://github.com/twbs/bootstrap.git`